ming-tsai/ming-tsai/README.md

 ### Hiya 👋
-I'm trying making a 🤖
+I'm trying making a 🤖, a :bug: you will find when click **Hiya** link then scroll up.

 ![My github stats](https://github-readme-stats.vercel.app/api?username=ming-tsai&show_icons=false)